tachidok/cellular_automata/README.md

 ### How many developers are currently working on the library

-At Sunday, May/03, 2020 there are 4 developers working in this project
+At Monday, July/27, 2020 there are 6 developers working in this project :smile:
-:no_mouth:

 :construction: :construction: :construction: :construction: :construction: